ryanturnerwebdev/netbox/docs/features/devices-cabling.md

 A device type represents a unique combination of manufacturer and hardware model which maps to discrete make and model of device which exists in the real world.
 Each device type typically has a number of components created on it, representing network interfaces, device bays, and so on.
 New devices of this type can then be created in NetBox, and any associated components will be automatically replicated from the device type.
 This avoids needing to tediously recreate components for each device as it is added in NetBox.

-!!! tip "The Device Type Library"
+:::tip "The Device Type Library"
     While users are always free to create their own device types in NetBox, many find it convenient to draw from our [community library](https://github.com/netbox-community/devicetype-library) of pre-defined device types.
 This is possible because a particular make and model of device is applicable universally and never changes.

 All the following can be modeled as components: